 ECi has an agreement with us where all companies converting to eAutomate get the option to try our services out for 60 days at no cost and with no obligation (must install Juice within 30 days of going live).
 This program is focused on getting users into good habits of entering data in to eAutomate correctly from the start.

 The conversion process is a major event and people are typically swamped and have so much on their plate that it is easy for these data entry problems to happen, bad habits are formed and correcting everything becomes a big issue.
-ECi and CEO Juice are teaming together to provide a package of CEO Juice alerts that are designed to catch and correct these issues as they occur.
+ECi and CEO Juice are teaming together to provide a package of CEO Juice alerts designed to catch and correct these issues as they occur.
 This package is available at no charge for 60 days while clients go live.
 At the end of 60 days the hope is that good habits have formed.
 The Juice team will then do an online review and suggest areas for improvement, review best practice approaches to these areas and make recommendations.
 At that point the customer can review CEO Juice’s complete offering and see if it makes sense or not.

 Companies also tend to question the best practice set up of eAutomate after a week or two of normal use, Juice not only has a team of industry veterans but our focus is on sharing best practices.
 See here for a 30 minute overview on our most popular processes.